 Belle Vue Lounge

 Belle Vue Lounge, with indoor and outdoor seating, is one of the coziest and most intimate lounges at Disney World.
 Charming by night, it’s a productivity killer by day.
-From 7–11 AM, breakfast service brings a steady stream of guests, but the afternoon provides a quiet lull.
+From 7–11 AM, breakfast service brings a steady stream of guests, but in the afternoon, there is a quiet lull.
 The balcony offers a quiet space with beautiful views, but it is in direct sunlight most of the day, making it too hot for your laptop and you.

 Verdict: Gorgeous but not practical before sunset.